How to manage your project

 For any work carried out on your building, you should employ an appropriate professional.

-If your project is funded from the public purse (including lottery funding) you must also ensure that you tender for and make agreements with contractors according to new procurement regulations.
+If your project is funded from the public purse (including Heritage Lottery Funding) you must also ensure that you tender for and make agreements with contractors according to procurement regulations.